HEALTH AND NURSING CARE

 A major concern of the MAHLE FOUNDATION is the establishment and further development of Anthroposophic Medicine in Germany and abroad, and in particular the training and education of anthroposophic doctors and nursing staff.
 The main funding project in this field is the Filder Clinic in Filderstadt-Bonlanden, which was established in 1975 at the initiative of the founders of the Foundation Hermann and Dr. Ernst Mahle.
 This is one of Germany's three large anthroposophic acute care hospitals whose function is to provide primary care.
 As not only a shareholder, but also the largest sponsor, the MAHLE FOUNDATION played a decisive role in supporting the construction of the clinic and is permanently committed to its expansion and modernisation.
 Furthermore, the facilities of the Filder Clinic are provided with additional funds for research projects and the training of doctors and nursing staff.

-The main points of focus of the clinic are gynaecology, obstetrics, internal medicine, surgery, paediatrics and oncology.
+The main points of focus of the clinic are gynaecology, obstetrics, internal medicine, surgery, paediatrics, oncology and, psychosomatics.
 In addition to standard forms of treatment, all of the departments at the Filder Clinic make use of complementary procedures.
 Besides physiotherapy or psycho-oncology, special anthroposophic therapies are also used, such as painting and music therapy or rhythmical massages.
 These are intended to promote the analysis by the patient of their own situation and their own life, and thereby support the patient's ability to overcome their illness and further their own personal development.

 Research, teaching and international projects in the field of health and nursing care